 Note: Be sure to cover the CPU socket with the dust cover when the CPU is not installed.

-Overview of the Processor Heatsink Module
+Overview of the Processor Heatsink Module (PHM)

-The processor heatsink module (PHM) contains 1) a passive heatsink, 2) a CPU/heatsink carrier, and 3) the 81xx/61xx/51xx/41xx/31xx processor.
+The Processor Heatsink Module (PHM) contains 1) a heatsink, 2) a narrow processor clip, and 3) The 81xx/61xx/51xx/41xx/31xx Processor.